JinaKim99/T2IRay/README.md

-# Academic Project Page Template
+# T2IRay
-This is an academic paper project page template.
+This is the repository that contains source code for the T2IRay website.

 Example project pages built using this template are: